-Mapping of existing Voluntary Organizations for Professional Evaluations
+Mapping of existing Voluntary Organizations for Professional Evaluation

-EvalPartners is proud to inform that the results of the Mapping of existing Voluntary Organizations of Professional Evaluators (VOPE) is now accessible for those who are interested.
+EvalPartners is proud to inform that the results of the Mapping of existing Voluntary Organizations for Professional Evaluation (VOPE) is now accessible for those who are interested.

 The International Organization for Cooperation in Evaluation (IOCE)1 and UNICEF, in partnership with several major organizations, launched an innovative partnership to enhance the capacities of Civil Society Organizations (CSO) to influence policy makers, public opinion and other key stakeholders so that public policies are based on evidence, and incorporate considerations of equity and effectiveness.
 The objective of the Initiative is to enhance the capacities of CSOs to engage in a strategic and meaningful manner in national evaluation processes, contributing to improved country-led evaluation systems and policies that are equity-focused and gender equality responsive.